-- strategy to optimize either on deals (scenario 1), either on your Sales team time (scenario 2)
+- strategy to optimize either on deal number (scenario 1), or on your Sales team time (scenario 2)

-- sales team ability to trust your lead routing regardless of some false positives (scenario 1 - being ok with some garbage leads), or of some false negative (scenario 2 - being ok with missing out on opps)
+- sales team's ability to trust your lead routing regardless of some false positives (scenario 1 - being ok with some garbage leads), or of some false negatives (scenario 2 - being ok with missing out on opps)

 (missed out opp)

 ("garbage" leads marked qualified)

 Small sales team capacity

 Sales team says the scoring is letting through leads that shouldn't be marked qualified (false positive) and wasting their time.